 In his 30s, Han had youth on his side.
 But up to 10 years on dialysis can take a devastating toll.

-"If you're an older recipient," Kim says, "it literally is a race against time to get transplanted before you die."
+"If you're an older recipient," Kim says, "it literally is a race against time to get transplanted."

 Han's parents volunteered to be kidney donors.
 Given their age, he rejected their offers out of concern for their health.
 His wife and one of her friends were also willing donors.
 Neither was a match, adding heartache to an already difficult situation.
 The uncertainty of an unknown wait time took a heavy emotional toll.